solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     benchmark to test open source DBMSs.

-More Common sets of tests typically utilize TPC benchmarks such as [TPC-H] but as you can see there are many more [types of tests] that can be run against the MySQL environment as well.
+More Common sets of tests typically utilize TPC benchmarks such as [TPC-H] but there are many more [types of tests] that can be run against the MySQL environment to test against specific workloads and patterns.

 ## Server Parameters